Statutory guidance

 You can now enter your password and PIN to sign in.”

-There is no option for a pupil to pause or stop the check once it has started unless the ‘Next question’ access arrangement has been enabled for that pupil in advance.
+There is no option for a pupil to pause or stop the check once it has started, unless the ‘Next’ button has been enabled as an access arrangement for that pupil in advance.

-Check administrators should be careful not to say or do anything that might give a pupil an advantage, as this could lead to a maladministration investigation.
+Check administrators must be careful not to say or do anything that might give a pupil an advantage.
 If a pupil asks you about the answer to a particular question, explain that you will discuss it with them after the check has finished and tell them to continue.

-If there is no internet connection at the end of the check, pupils will see a screen confirming that the upload was unsuccessful.
+If there is no internet connection at the end of the check, a message on screen will explain that the upload was unsuccessful.
 If this error occurs, select ‘Try upload again’ when there is a stable internet connection.
 Where possible, do not switch off the device.
-If this does not solve the issue, contact the national curriculum assessments helpline on 0300 303 3013.
+If this does not solve the issue, you can use our contact us form or call the national curriculum assessments helpline on 0300 303 3013, selecting the option for MTC.

-The MTC IT guidance contains essential technical requirements and other recommended actions.
+The MTC IT guidance contains essential technical requirements and recommended actions.
 If you experience technical issues during the check, speak to your local IT support in the first instance.
-If you need further advice, contact the national curriculum assessments helpline on 0300 303 3013.
+If you need more support, you can use our contact us form or call the national curriculum assessments helpline on 0300 303 3013, selecting the option for MTC.

 Restarts are allowed for the following reasons: